 #1 Tip For Serving During A Rush

 The #1 tip for serving during a rush is even more important than the talent of any individual server.
 Many items a server needs in order to perform their job efficiently are a shared resource.
-And if they rely on things being done, supplied or prepared by other team members, there is at least a 50% chance they’ll be out of luck, and luck is not a thing to count on in when it comes to the strength of your restaurant serving teams.
+And if they rely on things being done, supplied or prepared by other team members, there is at least a 50% chance they’ll be disappointed and out of luck, and luck is not a thing to count on in when it comes to the strength of your restaurant serving teams.

 “Talent wins games, but teamwork and intelligence win championships.”

 The importance of teamwork demands respect by your serving teams.
 If an individual server doesn’t have a strong sense of commitment to others, they may be negatively affecting the productivity of the restaurant, as your chain is only as strong as the weakest link.
 There are lots of talented restaurant servers out there, but talent is worthless without serious effort and preparation, and your best servers are no longer your best if they don’t pull their weight for the team.

 Not being prepared is the biggest roadblock